Whose Name Should Be on Ghostwritten Blog Posts?

 With individual freelancers, particularly if you're contacting them on your own, you'll want to have a contract written up and signed by both parties.
 The writer might have a standard contract they use for all their business, or they might be used to signing any contract that comes their way.

-Terms of Conditions Writers Mill
+Terms Of Conditions Writers Mill

 Thankfully, a contract doesn't have to be complex.
 All it needs is a clause stipulating that the writer will uphold their end of the deal, an clause stipulating that the business will uphold their end and pay for the content, and a clause about passing rights to the content over to the business.
 The ghostwriter essentially gives up their claims to the content when you buy it, and you own it as if you had produced it.